-This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
+This Policy is one of the 'Standard infection control precautions' (SICPs).

 The Health and Social Care Act 2008: code of practice on the prevention and control of infections and related guidance requires that registered providers of health and social care "Provide and maintain a clean and appropriate environment in managed premises that facilitates the prevention and control of infections".
+The 'environment' encompasses the entire care home and any vehicles used to transport residents.

-- There should be a designated lead for cleaning and disinfection of the environment, who may be the same person as the lead for infection prevention. - A clean environment reduces the risk of transmission of infection posed by microorganisms, such as bacteria and viruses, in that environment. - Outbreaks of infection have been associated with environmental contamination. - Most microorganisms are found in dust and dirt, so cleaning or vacuuming alone can often cause significant reductions in the amount of organisms in the environment. - Some microorganisms, e.g. Clostridioides difficile spores, can survive in the environment for long periods and, therefore, enhanced cleaning with a sporicidal disinfectant solution is required when a resident has confirmed or suspected Clostridioides difficile colonisation or infection. - Hands regularly come into contact with surfaces.
+- The care environment must be visibly clean, free from non-essential items and equipment to facilitate effective cleaning. - The care environment must be well maintained, in a good state of repair and with adequate ventilation. - There should be a designated IPC lead for cleanliness of the environment, who may be the same person as the lead for infection prevention and control. - A clean environment reduces the risk of transmission of infection posed by microorganisms, such as bacteria and viruses, in that environment. - Outbreaks of infection have been associated with environmental contamination. - Most microorganisms are found in dust and dirt, so cleaning or vacuuming alone can often cause significant reductions in the amount of organisms in the environment. - Some microorganisms, e.g. Clostridioides difficile spores, can survive in the environment for long periods and, therefore, enhanced cleaning with a sporicidal disinfectant solution is required when a resident has confirmed or suspected Clostridioides difficile colonisation or infection. - Hands regularly come into contact with surfaces.
 If hands are not decontaminated, they will transfer any organisms present.
+This risk is always present, but will increase if environmental cleaning is neglected. - When a care home approves a cleaning and or disinfectant product, it is responsible for ensuring safe systems of work, including the completion of a documented risk assessment approved through local governance procedures.
+The care home must confirm the efficacy and suitability of the product (i.e. that it conforms with the relevant standards and is appropriate for the intended use) with the product manufacturer. - Residents and visitors should be encouraged to report any breaches of hygiene and cleanliness.

-This risk is always present, but will increase if environmental cleaning is neglected. - Numerous agents and cleaning solutions are mentioned within this guidance.
-As with all substances, Care of Substances Hazardous to Health (COSHH) guidance and manufacturer's instructions must be followed in order to achieve safe practice. - Always use SICPs and, where required, 'Transmission based precautions' (TBPs), refer to the 'SICPs and TBPs Policy for Care Home Settings'. - When caring for residents in relation to COVID-19 or any other new emerging infections, staff should refer to national infection prevention and control guidance.
+• Always use SICPs and, where required, 'Transmission based precautions' (TBPs), refer to the 'SICPs and TBPs Policy for Care Home Settings'.

+When caring for residents in relation to any new or emerging infections, staff should refer to national infection prevention and control guidance.